logo image

 Camping & Touring Parks in area

 This is the famous ship used in Antarctic expeditions with one being led by Captain Scott in the early 1900s.
-Discovery was launched at Dundee in 1901 and returned to Dundee in 1986 to serve as a museum.
+Discovery was launched at Dundee in 1901, returning to Dundee in 1986 to serve as a museum.

 RRS Discovery History